rails-id/guides/source/action_cable_overview.md

 end
 ```

-You can use `App.cable = ActionCable.createConsumer()` to connect to the cable
-server if `action_cable_meta_tag` is invoked in the layout.
-A custom path is
-specified as first argument to `createConsumer` (e.g. `App.cable =
-ActionCable.createConsumer("/websocket")`).
+Kamu dapat menggunakan `App.cable = ActionCable.createConsumer ()` untuk terhubung ke cable server jika `action_cable_meta_tag` dipanggil dalam layout.
+Jalur khusus ditetapkan sebagai argumen pertama untuk `createConsumer` (mis.` App.cable =
+ActionCable.createConsumer ("/ websocket") `).

-For every instance of your server you create and for every worker your server
-spawns, you will also have a new instance of Action Cable, but the use of Redis
+For every instance of your server you create and for every worker your server spawns, you will also have a new instance of Action Cable, but the use of Redis
 keeps messages synced across connections.

 ### Standalone